clarkeste/Echoes-Wiki-Site/content/Player Guide/How to Play/Character Creation Guide.md

 ## Step 8 - Send Character to the GM!
 Once your Character Sheet is complete and done–on [[RPGSessions]], preferably–then send it over to me!
 I’ll take a look at it, maybe ask a few questions about the story or where XP was spent, and then I’ll approve it!
 Then, you’re ready to play.

-## Where do I make my Character?
-[On this website!](https://www.rpgsessions.com/) It is convenient, pleasing to look at, and it automates a lot of the finer details.
-It’s called [[RPGSessions]].
-To get started, pick a [[Peoples|People]] and go its template sheet and copy it.
-That’ll be your starting template.

-If you mean where to get a character image or appearance, essentially any source is fine, including simply googling images until you find one you like.
-However, it’s usually recommended to use an image that’s actually a piece of artwork as opposed to something like a game screenshot.
-You’re going to see your character icon a lot–it might as well look good.